bnjenner/impaqt/README.md

 ## Introduction

-IMPAQT (Identifies Multiple Peaks and Quantifies Transcripts) is a gene expression quantification method for TAGseq experiments developed by Bradley Jenner for his Undergraduate Honors Thesis at UC Davis.
+IMPAQT (Identifies Multiple Peaks and Quantifies Transcripts) is an expression quantification method for TAGseq experiments developed by Bradley Jenner for his Undergraduate Honors Thesis at UC Davis.
-It operates on assumptions made about the distribution of sequencing reads along the 3' UTR of a gene to cluster reads, enabling accurate quantification of gene expression as well as recovery of transcript level expression for isoforms with distinct poly adenyltation sites.
+It operates on assumptions made about the distribution of sequencing reads along the 3' UTR of a gene.
+Clustering these reads enables identification and quantification of gene level and transcript level expression for isoforms with distinct terminal exon usage.
 This method is particularly useful in non-model organisms where 3' UTRs for most genes are poorly annotated, resulting in massive data loss.
 It also can generate a GTF file defining the boundaries and expression levels for each identified cluster.